MirageC79/Interfaces-for-WobbleX-integration/RatRig/V-Minion/readme.md

 If you have the WobbleX WS8 you need less.

 I printed everything in PLA with the steel pin side on the bed and 1mm brim.
+A pause has to be added in the slicer to insert the magnets.

-The lead screw should be aligned well with the coupler first, than replaced by the WobbleX assembly.
+At the V-Minion the lead screw should be aligned well with the coupler first, than replace the coupler with the WobbleX assembly.